60+ Creative Virtual Fundraising Ideas for Nonprofit Events to Bring Your Community Together Online While Raising Vital Funds

 - Open-mic auction

-Typical auctions are all about what’s being sold, but an open mic auction turns this idea on its head — everything is about the auctioneer.
+Typical auctions are all about what’s being sold, but an open-mic auction turns this idea on its head — everything is about the auctioneer.
 In some open-mic auctions, a celebrity or comedian will take the helm, attracting a larger crowd of people and making the night more entertaining.

 If you don't quite have the budget for that, you could simply make one of your team wear fancy dress and act ridiculous all day.
+Making people laugh is a great way to encourage genuine, thoughtful donations to your nonprofit virtual fundraiser.

 - Holiday auction

-- Virtual livestream
+- Virtual live stream

 - Business mentorship